A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Discussion

-Further research is needed to understand the differences that appear in contraction between the various age classes of patients.
-We therefore plan on adding another factor to equation \eqref{G} to account for the growth of children.
-One other option is to put time-dependence on (some of) the parameters and simulate for a much longer time period.
-For example, the skin collagen content decreases at about 2\% per year \citep{Farage2015} and that has the most influence on the time healing period and amount of contraction.
-In order to incorporate more geometrical matters, it is necessary to extend the model to a more-dimensional framework.
-Though more-dimensional frameworks allow to assess geometrical issues, these more-dimensional frameworks will require more simulation time and the use of a more advanced computer infrastructure if the objective is to carry out Monte Carlo simulations for the assessment of the likelihood that contractions of a particular intensity occur.
-As we have mentioned earlier in our previous work, we want to incorporate hypertrophy to this one-dimensional morphoelastic model.
-The incorporation of hypertrophy will quickly provide new results and therefore insight, because of the high computational speed of the one-dimensional model.
-Furthermore, we want to model the boundaries of the wounded area as elastic springs, where we would model A further step in this research area will be the coding of the two-dimensional model which combines contraction and hypertrophy and perform a sensitivity and feasibility study on the combined model.
-In two- and three-dimensional problems, the computation time increases quickly.
-Hence it would be an improvement to code the finite element solution to the model in a high level programming language such as C++.
+Further research is needed to understand the differences of extent and timing of contraction in patients.
+To account for growth and movement forces, we plan on adding a factor for growth in equation \eqref{PDE_e}, and wound boundary forces for movement.
+To simulate for aging patients, we might put time-dependence on (some of) the parameters and simulate for a much longer time period.
+For example, the skin collagen content decreases at about 2\% per year \cite{Farage2015}, which has the most influence on the time healing period and amount of contraction.
+To distinguish between superficial and severe wounds, we can adapt real-life behavior in the initial conditions of the variables.
+In fact, in wounds where the environment still is vital, the release of cytokines is because cells lose their solid integrity.
+However, in severe wounds with a damaged environment, the release happens because of two reasons.
+Namely, the injury boiled signaling molecules, and the environment is dead.
+Here, circulation is absent and therefore little happens.
+Cytokines are present, but from vital edges where circulation still occurs, penetrating the tissue.
+The question is how deep, with an answer we can consider in the initial conditions.
+To incorporate more geometrical matters, it is necessary to extend the model to a more-dimensional framework.
+Though more-dimensional frameworks allow to assess geometrical issues, these more-dimensional frameworks will require more simulation time and the use of a more advanced computer infrastructure if the objective is to carry out Monte Carlo simulations for the assessment of the likelihood that contraction of a particular intensity occurs.
+To reduce computational times, we want to model the boundaries of the wound as elastic springs.
+Further, it would be an improvement to code the finite element solution to the model in a high level programming language such as C++ and use an artificial intelligence framework such as neural networks.
+In finite element analysis, the necessary \emph{mesh generation} procedure is widely regarded as the weakest link in the chain of the analysis.
+To avoid the failure of a mesh to be analysis-suitable, we want to use isogeometric analysis (IGA) in the more-dimensional framework.
 We plan to assess these issues in future work.